ebzzry/ebzzry.github.io/en/fkd/frog.md

 However, if you don’t have a remote host and you use [Git](https://git-scm.com), you can use the free hosting service of [GitHub Pages](https://pages.github.com).
 If you don’t have a GitHub account yet, you may go to [GitHub](https://github.com) to create one.
 To use, GitHub Pages, create a repository named `USERNAME.github.io`.
-So, if your username is `ogag`, the repository that you need to create should be named `ogag.github.io`.
+So, if your username is `vakelo`, the repository that you need to create should be named `vakelo.github.io`.

 To publish your work to GitHub Pages, you first need to add that remote repository:

-    $ git remote add origin git@github.com:ogag/ogag.github.io.git
+    $ git remote add origin git@github.com:vakelo/vakelo.github.io.git

 Then you push the commits:

     $ git push origin master

-To view your website, go to [ogag.github.io](http://ogag.github.io).
+To view your website, go to [vakelo.github.io](http://vakelo.github.io).

 <a name="closing"></a> Closing remarks